Aims of and participation in TACT

 Currently, TACT features a single scenario based on routine request handling, representing a typical request received in a hospital based blood transfusion laboratory.
 Cases are randomly generated for users to work through, with six areas of automated assessment, based on BCSH guidelines.
 These are sample and request acceptance, ABO interpretation, D interpretation, antibody screen, antibody identification (and exclusion), and component selection for possible issue.
 With the data and rules that are held by the system it is possible to generate hundreds of cases within each scenario type where no two are likely to be the same.

-The additional features that will be embedded in TACT to provide the opportunity for managers to review scenarios with staff against local practices, are coming in a later release, due early in 2015.
 Every laboratory will be able to set its own targets for engagement for staff within each of the assessment areas.
 The TACT system initially defaults the target levels, but subscribing laboratory managers will be able to adjust these figures to suit their own laboratory needs.
-The laboratory manager now has a dashboard display that keeps him/her informed of staff performance as well as how frequently each member of staff is accessing TACT.
+The laboratory manager has a dashboard display that keeps him/her informed of staff performance as well as how frequently each member of staff is accessing TACT.
 Staff can build a portfolio of activity and outcomes which can be used to inform a competency rating.

 Activities attempted/completed within TACT may be used as CPD evidence, and be transferred across organisations.
 The automated scoring areas are awarded against criteria linked to BCSH guidelines.